hlaolil/cse341/VIDEO_DEMO_SCRIPT.md

 ### Intro (30 seconds)

-"Hi, I'm [your name].
+"Hi, I'm Kendahl.
 This is my CSE 341 Contacts API project.
 I'll demonstrate all the requirements:

 - GitHub repo with Node.js project
 - MongoDB connection and data